A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.B.2 Management makes strategic and operational decisions based on social and financial data.

-In addition to management and the board considering the effect of strategic decisions on clients, you should ask managers at all levels to do an automatic “social performance check” on all daily business decisions.
-This check can be as simple as asking: “how does this decision affect clients?” before choosing a course of action.
+Key field managers and staff should carry out a “social performance check” on all daily business decisions to complement the social performance review of the senior managers and the board with field-level experiences and realities.
+This “check” can be as simple as asking: “how does this decision affect clients?” before choosing a course of action.
 Discuss with managers how this check might play out in the normal course of daily business and how it might cause them to change current operations or planned activities.
-Identify key middle management employees and field employees who can help answer this question by bringing field-level experiences and realities to the discussions.

 Monitor Social Performance Risk

-Risk management systems within many providers tend to focus on financial and operational risks like fraud.
-But your institution may also face risks that are more closely related to your ability to serve clients effectively.
-Internal audit and/or risk management should integrate social performance criteria into their regular activities.
-In addition, your institution can use external assessment of social performance risks such as social ratings, audits, or client protection certification.
+Risk management systems tend to focus on financial and operational risks (like fraud), but often ignore risks that are more closely related to serve clients effectively.
+Internal audit and risk management/internal control should integrate social performance criteria into their regular activities.
+In addition, external assessments of social performance risks are highly recommended, such as social ratings, external social audits, or client protection certification.
 The table Monitor Social Performance Risk offers some ideas of common social performance risks.
-Generate your own list of risk factors to monitor based on your social goals and market context.
-Discuss preliminary findings that signal possible threats and monitor these more closely.

 Resources for 2.B.2